 The rest of the day was spent wandering around the ship, inside, outside, inside, outside, back to the cabin, some afternoon tea (scones, jam & cream – YES!), back to the cabin for some ipad down time and then we cruised on into Devonport, jumped in our car and were off the boat within 30 minutes!
 Another very impressive smooth departure!

 The cinema was a highlight and we were so glad we didn’t miss out this time.
 Leaving Devonport, you are not in protected waters for very long, so the waves and rolls of the ship were felt during the movie.
 We worked our way back to the cabin, had showers and all snuggled into our bunk beds.
 It was funny all going to bed at the same time and there were lots of giggles and chatting.
-We popped our Travel Calm pills and tried to sleep.
+We wrote down the adventures of the day in our Travel Journals, popped our Travel Calm pills and tried to sleep.
 The girls nodded off with no problems.
 Wayne and I on the other hand, struggled.
 The motion of the ocean did not agree with us and we found it very hard to sleep.
 It wasn’t until the wee hours of the morning (when we must have got into the 6 hours of calm heading back into Melbourne) that we finally got a few hours in.
 Woken to a wake up call on the PA, we packed up and headed to our breaky and enjoyed our final moments on the Spirit of Tasmania.
-BY the time we woke up and had breaky, we were only minutes away from docking and another super-efficient and quick dismembarkment, saw us heading home within hours of waking up.
+By the time we woke up and had breaky, we were only minutes away from docking and another super-efficient and quick dismembarkment, saw us heading home within hours of waking up.

 So, Day Sail vs Night Sail??